 We’re not really sure when the self-care trend started but we definitely agree that in this day and age of hard-core hustling it is a concept that should be here to stay.

-Self care certainly isn’t selfish and couldn’t be further removed from narcissism so whilst it might sound a tad self involved that’s because it is.
-Self care is purely having awareness about your own needs – specifically your individual needs to maintain wellness and knowing that these needs can’t be compromised.
-This could mean anything from taking a dance class every week, to assigning an extra 2 hours every Sunday to prepare your favourite nourishing meals for the week ahead.
-As we’re sure you know, if there’s one thing we love most its spreading wellness so here are some sure fire ways to maintain your own wellness through some simple self care strategies.
+So what is self-care exactly?
+Well, it isn’t about being selfish.
+It is purely about being aware of what you need to maintain your health and wellbeing, and knowing that these needs can’t be compromised.
+This could mean anything from taking a dance class every week, to assigning 2 hours every Sunday to prepare your favourite nourishing meals for the week ahead.
+As we’re sure you know, if there’s one thing we love most it's spreading wellness so here are some simple self-care strategies.

 Convert your home into a conservatory

-Get enough Zzz’s
+Get enough zzz’s

 Keep it clean

 Having a clean space not only helps your health by preventing you from breathing in toxins like dust or mould spores (ew) it can help to put your mind at ease.
 It is always a pleasant surprise to come home from a long hard day to see a clean kitchen to make dinner in or a made bed ready to flop into when you’re exhausted.
 A wise man once said that at the end of the day, if you haven’t achieved anything else, coming home to a made bed will give you a sense of accomplishment and encouragement to get onto the next day.
 We think this couldn’t be truer so time to start putting in just a little more elbow grease here and there.
 Don’t leave it to future-self to start keeping it cleaner, start making a reason to thank past self.